top of page

 Who Is the Participant?

-The Participant is someone whose innate motivating factor—what we at The Giftedness Group® call their IMF—is tied to being a valued piece of a collaborative effort.
+The Participant is someone whose innate motivating factor (IMF) is to simply be a part of the whole.
+Collaboration, to the Participant, is the sign of success.
 This person doesn’t necessarily want to lead the charge or even steer the ship.
 They don’t need to impose their ideas or structure how the work gets done.
 But they deeply want to belong to the mission.
+And they're usually the best catalysts to help other feel like they belong.

 They may contribute behind the scenes or in supportive roles, often preferring a flexible, informal working environment where they can come and go organically without rigid expectations.

-They are energized by a sense of connectedness, camaraderie, and common purpose.
-In the right environment, they can be quietly magnetic, helping glue teams together with a spirit of cooperation and mutual respect.
+Connectedness, camaraderie, and common purpose motivate them.
+In the right environment, they can be magnetic, helping glue teams together with a spirit of cooperation and mutual respect.

 Ideal Work Conditions for a Participant